JoshuaWu1997/Newton-Polynomial-Interpolation/README.md

 2. coef.cpp: an implementation of the coefficient tree
 3. NEWTON.cpp: interface

 The complexity of the nth interpolation is O(n).
 The device of such data structure theoretically reduces time consuming on C++ array indexing.
 The complexity of memory reference is approximately O(2n) instead of O(n(n-1)/2).
 Additionally, it is convenient for internal storage.
+Practical experiment is intended.